Colepng/Snake/to do.md

 #Have it so that sync can upload and download settings by having three version up, down and when creating a user use down since you dont have any data yet

-#add a sync button that updates the user highscore server side and gets new data frmo the server
+#add a sync button that updates the user highscore server side and gets new data from the server ✔

 #change how eveything works by making the server able to talk to mutlitple clients at once